Mount Straloch and B24 Liberator Wreckage

-On one stormy morning in 1942, a USAAF B-24 Liberator, #41-23825, known as "Texas Terror", slammed into Mt Straloch exploding on impact and killing all 12 people on board.
-The heavy storms around Ingham and Cardwell hide the big peaks of Hinchinbrook Island and the crew would not be expecting the while flying over the sea.
+On one stormy morning in 1942, a B24 Liberator slammed into Mt Straloch exploding on impact and killing all 12 people on board.
+The heavy storms around Ingham and Cardwell hide the big peaks of Hinchinbrook Island which the crew were not expecting while flying over the sea.

 Fresh from the factory and heading for the battlefields of Papua New Guinea and the Solomon Islands, the B-24 was being flown from Amberley, stopping in Garbutt.
-Townsville, to the bomber base at Iron Range in far north Queensland.
+Townsville, to the bomber base at Iron Range in Far North Queensland.
 The B24 had been carrying a payroll for US troops in New Guinea.

 Crashed on 18 December 1942, it wasn't until late in 1943 that Aborigines scratching for tin in the island's streams reported to authorities that they had found burnt currency.
 A search party found the plane on January 7, 1944.
 The payroll was never found.
 Shortly after the wreckage was discovered, Australian Federal Police retrieved more than USD 100,000 from two men in a nearby town.